upgradeQ/cursor-skin-fx/README.md

 > Have you ever needed to zoom in on your screen to show some fine detail work,
 > or to make your large 4k/ultrawide monitor less daunting?
 > Zoom and Follow for OBS Studio does exactly that, zooms in on your mouse and follows it around.
-> Configurable and low-impact, you can now do old school Camtasia zoom ins live
+> Configurable and low-impact, you can now do old school zoom ins live

 See: [Zoom and Follow](https://obsproject.com/forum/resources/zoom-and-follow.1051/) , [source code ](https://github.com/tryptech/obs-zoom-and-follow)